 San Juan Island

 If you have a car, enjoy a truly relaxing stay at Snug Harbor Resort, on the west side, in one of the ADORABLE cabins.
-For a no-car trip, we love the Earthbox Inn.
+For a no-car trip, we love the Friday Harbor House, located super close to the ferry terminal and right on the water.

 To avoid bringing your car on the ferry, stay in Friday Harbor – you’ll find tons to explore nearby.
 Or take your car on, and explore the whole island.
 On San Juan Island, you’ll find a fantastic whale museum, epic tide pools, aromatic lavender farms, and even an alpaca farm, plus tons more.

 Even after visiting Seattle about a million times, we always find something new and exciting to do!
-We absolutely LOVE staying at the Hyatt House Seattle Center because the rooms have the much needed space families need.
-Plus there is SO much to do right within walking distance (read about why we love the Seattle Center here).
+We absolutely LOVE staying at the Hyatt House Seattle Downtown right at Seattle Center because of the super spacious rooms (including some with a small kitchen!)
+Plus there is SO much to do right within walking distance.

 The Pacific Science Center is a definite favorite for my kids and I, and could easily fill an entire day.
 Then take the monorail downtown – you gotta check out the Pike Place Market.
 Then continue down to the gum wall, and the Seattle Aquarium, and the Seattle Waterfront Park.
 Other favorites are the Ballard Locks, the Museum of Flight (read why we love it), and the Woodland Park Zoo.